Collection prior due date

-This recovery action is made before the due date of the invoice.
-It has many advantages due to its precocity in the invoices collection.
-This is the first necessary step to be paid by your client.
+The preventive reminder iscarried out before the due date of the invoice.
+It presents multiple advantages because of its precocity in the collection workflow.
+This is the first necessary step for your client to pay your invoices on due dates.
 It allows to:

 • Get a promise of payment for the due date of the invoice by a given mean of payment.
-If payment is not made at the promised date you can remind your client about his commitment and require an immediate payment.
+You can remind your client about their commitment if they don't make the payment at the promised date.
+This allows you to require an immediate payment.

-• Check that your client has your correct bank details and address in case he will send a check or a bill of exchange.
+• Check that your client has your correct bank account details and address in case they will pay with another payment method.

-• Ensure that the invoices are validated by the customer or to identify any problem or dispute blocking the payment.
-This gives the time to solve the problem identified (error on the invoice, missing material, quality issue ...) and finally be paid on the due date which would not have been the case if you had chased up your customer ten days after this date.
+• Ensure the customer validates the invoices or identifies any problem or dispute blocking the payment.
+This gives the time to fix the problem identified (error on the invoice, missing material, quality issue ...).
+You can then finally recieve payment on the due date.
+This would not have been the case if you had chased up your customer ten days after this date.

-• Educate your client on the seriousness of your Accounts Receivable management.
-When a customer tries to gain cash by delaying payments to its suppliers, he will systematically do so with the most lax of them and will pay those who make regular reminders.
+• To demonstrate to your customers the seriousness of your Accounts Receivable management.
+Bad payers can try to gain cash by delaying payments to its suppliers.
+They will systematically do so with the most lax of them and will pay those who make regular reminders.

-The sole purpose of cash collection is to get the payment on the due date of the invoices.
+The main purpose of cash collection activity is to get the payment on the due date of the invoices.
 Therefore, the pre-dunning reminder is key.
-This is the only action that allow to achieve this goal, the other steps of the collection process being made after the due date.
+This is the only action that allow to achieve this goal.
+The credit manager will complete other steps of the collection process after the due date.

-In times of crisis, events go so fast that financial information providers or credit insurers are lagging behind the real situation of a business.
-Chasing clients up early provides with information on their current ability to honor their commitments which is a key element of credit analysis.
+During crises, information providers and credit insurers struggle to keep up with the rapidly changing situation of a business.
+Chasing clients up early provides with information on their current ability to honor their commitments.
+Those informations are a key element of your credit analysis.

 • Your Cash Collection Software for B2B

-This action is very commercial and customer satisfaction oriented.
+This action is a commercial and customer satisfaction oriented move.
 It basically contains questions to ensure that everything is in place for the payment of the invoices.
+It aims to answer the following questions:

 • Have you well received the bills?

-• If so, do we agree on the due date of the invoice?
+• If so, do we agree for a payment on the due date of the invoice?

 One of the essential elements conditioning payment is customer satisfaction and that the seller has complied with his commitments.
 This action allows to check if it is the case and to take corrective measures if necessary.